lbastigk/Nebulite/CONTRIBUTING.md

 - If the function `set` was already declared, it is not possible to declare a new `set` function in that same tree
 - If the function `set` was already declared for the category, it is not possible to declare a new `set` function in the Tree that inherits the function

-Furthermore, it is not allowed to overwrite existing `categorys` with functions and vice versa.
+Furthermore, it is not allowed to overwrite existing `categories` with functions and vice versa.

 If a function is bound inside a non-existing `category`, the program will exit:
 ```cpp